Socrates or Smartypants: Testing Logic Reasoning Capabilities of Large Language Models with Logic Programming-based Test Oracles: Introduction

 \section{Introduction}

-LLMs have demonstrated remarkable capabilities across a variety of domains.
-Given their increasing adoption, evaluating LLMs along multiple dimensions—including reasoning ability, domain knowledge comprehension, and general problem-solving skills—is becoming increasingly essential.
-Among these dimensions, assessing the logic reasoning capabilities of LLMs is particularly important, as logical reasoning serves as a foundational skill required for numerous tasks, especially those that involve intensive logical thinking, such as programming and software development.

-Researchers have extensively investigated the logical reasoning capabilities of LLMs to assess their capacity for human-like reasoning.
-Initial studies converted symbolic logic, such as first-order logic, into natural-language descriptions~\cite{han2022folio,parmar2024logicbench}; however, these translations are overly rigid and unnatural, employing lengthy sentences embedded with formal constructs ($\forall, \exists$, etc.) rarely used by humans.
-To create more natural and representative scenarios, \citet{jin-etal-2022-logical} introduced the \textsc{LOGIC} dataset, featuring short, realistic yet simplistic fallacious statements derived primarily from student quizzes, and annotated these sentences with logical fallacy categories to increase difficulty.
-Nonetheless, many examples remained overly trivial and insufficiently challenging.
-To address these shortcomings, researchers proposed the COIG-CQIA benchmark~\cite{coig_cqia}, which contains subtle logical errors sourced from forum posts on the Chinese online platform \textit{ruozhiba}.
-However, the benchmark's reliance on direct Chinese-to-English translations diminishes the context-sensitive nuances essential for accurately evaluating logical reasoning, and it lacks annotations specifying logical fallacy types, limiting its use for robust fallacy categorization assessments~\cite{li2025llms, zhai2025ruozhibench}.
+LLMs demonstrate strong performance across diverse domains.
+As adoption increases, thorough evaluation across reasoning, domain knowledge, and problem-solving becomes crucial.
+Among these, logical reasoning is foundational, especially for tasks requiring structured thinking, such as programming.
+Prior studies explored LLMs' logical reasoning via symbolic-to-natural language conversion~\cite{han2022folio,parmar2024logicbench}, but these often yield rigid, unnatural text using formal constructs ($\forall, \exists$) rarely seen in human language.
+To address this, \citet{jin-etal-2022-logical} proposed the \textsc{LOGIC} dataset, short, realistic, but still simplistic fallacious statements from student quizzes labeled by fallacy type.
+Yet, many examples remain trivial.
+To address these limitations, researchers introduced the COIG-CQIA benchmark~\cite{coig_cqia}, which features subtle logical errors drawn from forum posts on the Chinese platform \textit{ruozhiba}.
+To adapt this content to English, \citet{zhai2025ruozhibench} proposed a translated benchmark.
+However, its reliance on direct Chinese-to-English translation weakens context-sensitive nuances critical for evaluating logical reasoning.
+Moreover, the lack of annotated fallacy types limits the applicability for robust fallacy categorization.

-Achieving a logic reasoning benchmark that simultaneously satisfies the conditions of being challenging, naturally expressed in native English, and labeled with specific fallacy types remains an unresolved challenge—an ``impossible trinity'' for evaluating LLMs.
-Figure~\ref{fig:bench_cmp} shows the examples of existing benchmarks and the desired benchmark.
-To bridge this gap, we introduce the \bench{}.
-Initially, we identified a Reddit channel~\cite{reddit_shittyaskscience} similar in nature to the Chinese forum \textit{ruozhiba}, suitable as a data source for our benchmark construction.
-During dataset compilation, we manually screened and verified the top 2,500 posts from the entire history of this Reddit channel, sorted in descending order by upvotes.

-After filtering out low-quality content (e.g., toxic or unethical posts), we sampled and labeled 502 high-quality, native English posts to form the initial version of our benchmark.